 In the week between tests and diagnosis I prepared a contingency plan, not for me but for my clients.
 My intuition told me this was cancer and, if so, I would need to stop working with immediate effect.

-Over the next days I met all my clients informing them this would be our last session, and what was in place for the continuation of the counselling.
-I started each session with the same statement:
+Over the next days I met all my clients informing them this would be our last session, and what was in place for the continuation of their counselling.

 “I have had some news, which means I will no longer be able to continue seeing you or any of my clients.”